isomerpages/mlaw-corp/news/speeches/_posts/2023-11-06-post-Keynote Speech by 2M Edwin Tong SC at Medico Legal Society of Singapore Annual Dinner.md

 A: “I ended up ordering all kinds of unnecessary labs and imaging studies for her.”<br>
 B: “What made you do that?”<br>
 A: “She’s a LAWYER.”<br>
 B: “Yep.
-I’ve DEFINTELY had a few of those before.”
+I’ve DEFINITELY had a few of those before.”

 {:start="15"}
 15. I certainly hope this does not reflect the relationship between the lawyers and doctors too much!